Gurpartap/rudder-build/README.md

 ### Build and package rudder with busybox using Docker

 Builds a [google/golang](https://registry.hub.docker.com/u/google/golang/) based image which builds [rudder](https://github.com/coreos/rudder) from source and then packages the built binary with [busybox](https://registry.hub.docker.com/_/busybox) base image.
+The final image is around 9.9MB in size as seen from `docker images`.

 Also serves as an example for docker within docker usage and shipping binaries with a minimal base image (busybox) after compiling in an intermediary image.